abreslav/async-proto/KEEP-COROUTINES.md

 ## Type-checking coroutines

-The type checker determines that a lambda is a body of coroutine when it's passed as an argument to a parameter marked with the `coroutine` modifier.
+The type checker determines that a lambda is a body of coroutine when it's passed as an argument to a parameter marked with the `coroutine` modifier (see coroutine builder examples above).

 The following rules apply:
 * only function and constructor parameters may be marked with the `coroutine` modifier,